 Terms of Use

-The terms you agree to by using RaveLog.
+The custom terms you agree to by using RaveLog.

-Short version: RaveLog is for logging and sharing your nightlife.
-Use it like a normal person, don't try to break it, and the rest is here in case anyone needs it in writing.
+RaveLog is for logging, remembering, and sharing your nightlife.
+Use it like a normal person, don't try to break it, and read the dispute-resolution section carefully because it affects how claims are handled.

 The agreement

-By downloading or using RaveLog, you agree to these terms and to the Privacy Policy.
+By downloading, opening, or using RaveLog, you agree to these Terms of Use and End User License Agreement (the "Terms") and to the Privacy Policy.
 If you don't agree, don't use the app.
+These Terms are between you and RaveLog's developer, not Apple.

 Your license

-RaveLog is licensed to you for personal, non-commercial use on Apple devices you own or control, under Apple's Standard EULA for App Store apps.
-You don't own the app — you have a license to use it.
-The license is non-transferable.
+RaveLog is licensed to you for personal, non-commercial use on Apple-branded products you own or control and as permitted by the Apple Media Services usage rules, including access by other accounts associated with you through Family Sharing, volume purchasing, or Legacy Contacts where Apple permits it.
+You don't own the app — you have a non-transferable license to use it.

 Your content